a11n/lint-junit-rule/README.md

 3. Last but not least it fixes the aforementioned issue for you which gives you a convenient way to place your test resources in *test/res*.

 ## Usage
-Import the dependency in your build.gradle:
+Import the dependency in your `build.gradle`.
+It's available via JCenter:

 ```groovy
 dependencies{
   ...